Food as a healer: UniSC shares expertise with Solomon Islands | UniSC | University of the Sunshine Coast, Queensland, Australia

 Accessibility links

-Food as a healer: UniSC shares expertise with Solomon Islands
+Food as a healer: UniSC tube feeding expertise improves patient recovery in Solomon Islands

 For three months, patient Elna Geremi lay paralysed and hooked up to a ventilator in the Solomon Islands' National Referral Hospital.